Brandon Menke

 Biography

-Brandon Menke is a poet and assistant professor of English at the University of Notre Dame.
+Brandon Menke is a poet and assistant professor of English at the University of Notre Dame where he is affiliated faculty with the Program in Gender Studies.
 He teaches and researches American literatures and visual art of the twentieth- and twenty-first centuries, with a particular focus on poetry and poetics, LGBTQ* studies and queer theory, visual culture, literary space, and transmediation.

 Dr. Menke received his Ph.D. in English Language and Literature from Yale University and his MFA in Creative Writing from New York University.
 He has served as an assistant editor of The Yale Review, poetry editor and editor-in-chief of Palimpsest: Yale Graduate Literary and Arts Magazine, and poetry editor of Washington Square Review.
 He is a visual artist and designer and has served as a Guest Critic in the Yale School of Art.